-The following sets forth information in respect of securities authorized for issuance under the Option Plan and the Award Plan, which are our only equity compensation plans that provide for the issuance of common shares from treasury, as at December 31, 2017.
+The following sets forth information in respect of securities authorized for issuance under the Option Plan and the Award Plan, which are our only equity compensation plans that provide for the issuance of Common Shares from treasury, as at December 31, 2020.

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by securityholders (1) 2,513,562 (3) common shares (2) Share Option Plan 2,481,333 common shares \$8.33 per common share Award Plan 545,896 Not applicable Equity compensation plans not approved by securityholders Nil Not applicable Nil Total 3,027,229 common shares 2,513,562 common shares
+Plan Category Number of securities to be issued upon exercise of outstanding Options, warrants and rights (a) Weighted average exercise price of outstanding Options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by securityholders 501,086 Common Shares (2) Share Option Plan 4,301,782 Common Shares \$2.36 per Common Share Award Plan 1,025,339 Not applicable Equity compensation plans not approved by securityholders Nil Not applicable Nil Total 5,327,121 Common Shares (3) 501,086 Common Shares

+(3) This represents approximately 9% of the issued and outstanding Common Shares resulting in 1% of the Common Shares available for issuance at December 31, 2020.

-- Our shareholders last approved the unallocated options under the Option Plan and the issuance of common shares from treasury pursuant to our Award Plan at the annual and special meeting of shareholders on May 7, 2015.
-Our company is seeking further approval at the Meeting for the unallocated options under our Option Plan and unallocated Incentive Awards under our Award Plan beyond May 7, 2018.
-See "Approval of Unallocated Options Under the Share Option Plan" and "Approval of the Issuance of Common Shares From Treasury Pursuant to the Restricted and Performance Award Incentive Plan". - (2) The Option Plan and the Award Plan currently authorize the issuance of options and Incentive Awards entitling the holders to acquire, in the aggregate, up to 10% of the issued and outstanding common shares from time to time.
-See "Share Option Plan" and "Restricted and Performance Award Incentive Plan". - (3) This represents approximately 4.5% of the issued and outstanding common shares resulting in 5.5% of the common shares available for issuance at December 31, 2017.
+(1) Our shareholders last approved the unallocated Options under the Option Plan and the issuance of Common Shares from treasury pursuant to our Award Plan at the annual and special meeting of shareholders on May 14, 2018.

+(2) The Option Plan and the Award Plan currently authorize the issuance of Options and Incentive Awards entitling the holders to acquire, in the aggregate, up to 10% of the issued and outstanding Common Shares from time to time.
+See "Share Option Plan" and "Restricted and Performance Award Incentive Plan".